Sports in San Diego

-San Diego is the largest American city not to have won a Super Bowl of the National Football League (NFL), World Series of Major League Baseball (MLB), NBA Finals of the National Basketball Association (NBA), or Stanley Cup of the National Hockey League (NHL).
-Currently, there is no NFL, NBA, or NHL team in the metropolitan San Diego area.
-The city does have one major league title to its name: the 1963 American Football League (AFL) Championship won by the former San Diego Chargers, when the AFL was an independent entity prior to the AFL–NFL merger in 1970.
-Due to its lackluster record on winning professional championships, and in some cases, retaining professional teams, some San Diego sports fans believe there is a curse on professional sports in the city.
-San Diego teams at the top professional levels of "non-major" sports have conversely seen much more success.
-San Diego teams have claimed titles at the highest level in sports such as indoor soccer, tennis, sailing, and Australian football.
-The San Diego Sockers, for example, have won 16 titles at the highest level of indoor soccer.
+San Diego is the largest American city not to have won a championship in a "Big Four" major professional league.
+The city does have one major league title: the 1963 American Football League (AFL) Championship won by the San Diego Chargers, when the AFL was an independent entity prior to the AFL–NFL merger in 1970.
+Due to its lackluster record on winning professional championships, and in some cases retaining professional teams, some San Diego sports fans believe there is a curse on professional sports in the city.